hail-is/hail/python/hail/docs/hailpedia/matrix_table.rst

 Common Operations
 =================

-Like tables, Hail provides a number of useful methods for manipulating data in a matrix table.
+Like tables, Hail provides a number of methods for manipulating data in a matrix table.

 **Filter**